telehash/telehash.github.io/kademlia.md

 be possible that you are a "close" neighbour to a node on the other side of the world, while a node running on a computer in the same room, could be a far away.

+With 100k active nodes, there would only be approximately 14 buckets used for the average node (though they may not be in linear order, bucket 18 could have an entry whereas 17 may not for instance).
+The average number of k-buckets should increase as the network grows, but since k is a small constant, the total number of "required peers" for nodes participating in the DHT also grows logarithmically as the network size increases.

 ## Calculating distance
 Distance calculation in kademlia is a 2-step process:

    - Exclusive or (xor) the 2 node strings.
    - Find the first bit that is 1, starting from the most significant bit.